 The Employment Equity Survey is an important part of these efforts and one way that you can help build a more inclusive UBC, today.
 By counting yourself in, you will:

-- provide valuable data on the composition and diversity of UBC’s workforce;
+- provide valuable data on the compositional diversity of UBC’s workforce;

 - inform employment equity goals which improve our recruitment and retention practices;